passandscore/wiki-project/README.md

 </p>

-Implemented a CRUD based Web application (SPA) that stores text baased articles related to coding and programming languages.
+Implemented a CRUD based Web application (SPA) that stores text based articles.
 The application stores users and articles.
 If you are a guest user, then you are limited to view only access.
 User features include registration, login, logout, create, read, update and delete.
 All user authentication is handled on the server-side.

 ### Built With